 - Lowering the cost of investment- which makes it easier to use the next time.

 The Inspiration Behind “Indistractable.”

 After writing my new book “Indistractable.”, I noticed that my behavior changed in ways that I didn’t like.
 I remember I was sitting with my daughter, Jasmine, and we had this book of daddy and daughter activities.
-One of the questions in the book was if you could have any superpower what superpower would you want?
+One of the questions in the book was if you could have any superpowers, what superpower would you want?

 I wish I could tell you what she said.
 Sadly, I can’t tell you what she said because I was busy poking around on my phone.
 In fact, I didn’t hear her response.
 Unfortunately, I’ve blown this perfect daddy-daughter moment.
 When I looked away from my phone, she’d left the room.
 Consequently, she played with something else and understood that whatever was on my phone was more important than she was.

 I felt horrible, and if I’m honest with you that wasn’t the only time it happened.
 I didn’t understand why.
 So, that’s why I embarked on this quest to figure out why do we get distracted.
-This way, if you asked me what superpower I would want today I would tell you I would want the superpower to become indistractable.
+This way, if you asked me what superpower I would want today I would tell you I would want super focus and the superpower to become indistractable.

 About the speaker